 On these two wreaths above, I used a brown willow wreath ring.
 Using artificial foliage and flowers I arranged these stems around the ring and secured them with garden wire.
 The smaller door wreath on the right is made simply by securing two bunches olive branches snipped from my olive tree with wire at the bottom of the ring.
 To finish I put a star in the middle and the rest of the willow wreath ring showing for a rustic look.

 I made this wreath above using a metal wreath ring, living moss and real foliage secured around it with thin florist wire.
 I embellished this wreath with some black berries, chilli bundles and a peacock feather as a finishing touch.
 This wreath lasted a few weeks – I made sure I sprayed it regularly to keep the moss moist.

 You can also use a wreath ring as a candle wreath.
 I used eucalyptus from a floral bouquet (after the flowers have died, the eucalyptus were still fine) and attached them on to the ring.
 Pop some pillar candles in the middle and you have a candle wreath.

 We have made this cake twice now!
 It’s our version of the Christmas village cake using artificial tea lights to light the little houses in the village.
 To hold the opening up, we use round cookie cutters and covered them with rolled icing.
 My girls and I had so much fun designing this cake.

-And there you have it, 10 Christmas DIY decor and crafts to do this festive season!
+And there you have it, 10 Christmas DIY decor ideas and crafts to do this festive season!